The Local Lifting Property, Property FD, and stability of approximate representations: New examples of FD groups

 If $M$ is closed, then it is FD by Theorem \ref{nongraph fd} or Proposition \ref{graph fd}.
 If $M$ has non-empty boundary, then $M$ is homotopy equivalent to its spine (see for example \cite[page 560 and Section IV]{Casler:1965aa}), which is an aspherical $2$-complex, hence $cd_{\mathbb{Q}}(\pi_1(M)) < 3$. \cite[Theorem 1.1]{kielak:linton:manifolds} implies that $\pi_1(M)$ is virtually free-by-cyclic, hence FD by Proposition \ref{vfbc fd}. \end{proof}

 It remains to prove Proposition \ref{graph fd}.
-This will require some more involved machinery from Bass-Serre theory and $3$-manifold topology, so we will leave it to the next subsection, which is independent of the rest of the paper.
+This will require some more involved machinery from Bass--Serre theory and $3$-manifold topology, so we will leave it to the next subsection, which is independent of the rest of the paper.